In May 2021, as pubs all over Shropshire re-opened their doors, we launched a new Historic England-funded project called ‘Inn Sites’.

 Historic mapping shows that in Shropshire, around 140 years ago, 205 undesignated rural buildings were public houses, inns, hotels or ale houses.
 In March 2021, 128 of these were still licensed pubs.

-As well as being concerned with these pubs as physical historical assets, the project will use them as means of gathering collective, cultural memories and an opportunity to carry out activities and training allied to the research within local communities.
-This work will help establish the significance of the assets which are still identified as ‘pubs’ in planning or licensing terms, as well as improving capacity, knowledge and heritage skills within local communities, and helping them champion the conservation and enhancement of their local historic environment.
+As well as being concerned with these pubs as physical historical assets, the project also used them to gather collective, cultural memories and a way of carrying out activities and training allied to the research within local communities.
+This work has helped establish the significance of the assets which are still identified as ‘pubs’ in planning or licensing terms, as well as improving capacity, knowledge and heritage skills within local communities, and helping them champion the conservation and enhancement of their local historic environment.